-I was born in Port Elizabeth, South Africa, in 1957.
+in Port Elizabeth, South Africa, in 1957.
 As a schoolboy I learned to play the piano, organ, clarinet and most brass instruments, and dabbled in the cello for a while.

 graduated with the Bachelor of Music degree with a major in composition.
-During this time I was organ scholar at St. George’s Cathedral (Anglican) with its marvellous Hill organ.
-For six years after that I was a clarinettist in a military band, and then a school teacher, while also leading a contemporary music ensemble, being organist of various churches (finally assistant organist at Cape Town cathedral again) and writing a big work for large orchestra which earned me an M.Mus from the University Of Cape Town.
+During this time I was organ scholar at St. George’s (Anglican) Cathedral with its superb Hill organ.
+For six years after that I was a clarinettist in a military band, and then a scholl teacher, while also leading a contemporary music ensemble, being organist of various churches (finally assistant organist at Cape Town cathedral again) and writing a big work for large orchestra which earned me an M.Mus from the University Of Cape Town.

 In August 1994 I was appointed as Organist and choral director of Magdeburg Cathedral and have worked there ever since.
 I have a fairly busy schedule as recitalist in Germany and abroad.
-From 2003 until 2006 2003 I was also lecturer in organ at the Hochschule für Musik und Theater in Leipzig.
+From 2003 until 2006 I was also lecturer in organ at the Hochschule für Musik und Theater in Leipzig.
 In November 2004 I was awarded the honorary title of Kirchenmusikdirektor.